Rita Gluzman: Murder of Yakov Gluzman

 During the trial, Zelenin testified that Gluzman helped him immigrate to the U.S. and find a job at her company.
 Gluzman also told Zelenin that if Yakov was allowed to get a divorce, Zelenin would be out of work because ECI would go out of business.
 Zelenin alleged Gluzman plotted her husband's murder, and took Zelenin to Home Depot and Grand Union for an axe, a hatchet, and garbage bags, for the murder.
 The two of them attacked Yakov in his apartment and killed him with an axe and a hatchet.
 Gluzman cleaned the scene, while Zelenin dismembered the body.
 Gluzman's defense claimed that Zelenin acted alone.

 On April 30, 1997, Gluzman was sentenced to life in prison after being convicted on a federal charge of interstate domestic violence resulting in death.
 After her sentencing, Gluzman appealed her sentence, claiming her conviction was unconstitutional.
 Her appeal was denied.

+Tabloids described Gluzman as the "Jewish Lizzie Borden".

 Zelenin was released from prison on January 8, 2015.

 On July 28, 2020, Gluzman was granted a compassionate release after she experienced several medical issues including multiple strokes and a diagnosis of early Parkinson's disease.
 She was released from the Federal Medical Center, Carswell in Fort Worth, Texas and headed to Hackensack, New Jersey, where she planned to reside with her sister.
 She began her five year court-ordered supervised release immediately after.
-According to the conditions for her supervised release, Gluzman will be confined to her home with few exceptions, including doctor appointments, court appearances, religious services, employment, education, or other court-approved activities.
-Gluzman also will have to wear a GPS monitoring device.
-While out on probation, she will be cared for by her sister.
+According to the conditions for her supervised release, Gluzman will be confined to her home with few exceptions and will have to wear a GPS monitoring device.